solkim-83/tp/docs/DeveloperGuide.md

 1. `AddressBook` which manages the contacts in the form of `Person` objects.
 1. `TagTree` which manages `tag` to `tag` relations.
-1. `Calendar` whcih manages `Event` objects.
+1. `Calendar` which manages `Event` objects.

-Besides this, `Model` also has the following characteristics:
+Additionally, `Model` also has the following characteristics:
 * stores a `UserPref` object that represents the user’s preferences.
 * exposes an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.